Mileage Allowance Payments: Complete Guide

 Mileage allowance in Spain

-Companies can reimburse employees to compensate expenses incurred for the usage of private vehicle for a business trip.
-In such cases, the employees are entitled to receive 0.19€ per kilometer as “Mileage allowance” recommended by the government.
+Companies can reimburse employees to compensate for expenses incurred for the usage of private vehicle for business trips.
+In such cases, the employees are entitled to receive a “Mileage Allowance” which is recommended by the government.

 Mileage allowance in Switzerland